CONTENTS IN THIS CHAPTER

 In Skt.
 Petersburg, Russia, there was up to ca.1900a very special environment for chamber music played by brass players.
 It seems that the modern brass chamber music cradle has stood in Skt.
 Petersburg in Russia.
 Some of the most important people for the development were: Mauer, Ramsöe, Wurm and Ewald who all have worked here.
 Ramsöe and Mauer have even been colleagues in the Italian Theater Orchestra where Maurer was the concert master and Ramsöe played Viola.

-Fig.84 WILHELM EMILIO RAMSÖE (1837-1895) – Danish composer and conductor.
-He worked in Copenhagen, for example at the ”Folketeatret”.
+4 – WILHELM RAMSÖE was a danish composer and conductor.
+He worked in Copenhagen, e.g. as conductor and composer of theater music at the ”Folketeatret”.
 In approximately 1877, he moved to St.Petersborg,first working as a viola player in the Italian opera orchestra, and later at the Bolshoi Theater with the Russian opera orchestra.
 In 1887 he was engaged as Royal “music director” at the Mikhaylovsky Theater, known as the “French Theatre” (the same position as Mauer had earlier).
 His ”6 quartets for brass” are exceptional and were written between 1866 and 1888.
 They all have four movements, and are almost written like a string quartet.
-The quartets are written for: Cornet in Bb, trumpet in F, (valve-), trombone and tuba, but not the fifth, that one is written for 2 cornets, tenorhorn in Eb and tuba.
+The quartets are written for: Cornet in Bb, trumpet in F, (valve-), trombone and tuba, but not the fifth, written for 2 cornets, tenorhorn in Eb and tuba.
 They were published with parts and score, first at the publishers Horneman & Erslev, and later at Wilhelm Hansens Music Publishers.
-His 6th quartet, which has remained in manuscript, was composed for the famous “Kaiser-Cornet-Quartett” of Julius Kosleck (1825-1905) from Berlin (see ROMANTISICM I, Fig. 9 ).
+His 6th quartet, which has remained in manuscript, was composed for the famous “Kaiser-Cornet-Quartett” of Julius Kosleck (1825-1905) from Berlin (see ROMANTISICM I, THE TRUMPET).